stevesolun/Chameleon/README.md

 ## 🙏 Acknowledgments

 - OpenAI for GPT-5 API access and batch processing capabilities
-- Academic institutions providing question datasets
+- MMLU (Massive Multitask Language Understanding) benchmark creators for the question datasets
 - Open source community for foundational tools and libraries
 - Community feedback and testing support